 The function applyToEach is called higher-order because it has an argument that is itself a function.
 The first time it is called, it mutates L by applying the unary built-in function abs to each element.
 The second time it is called, it applies a type conversion to each element.
-The third time it is called, it replaces each element by the result of applying the function factR (defined in Figure 4.6) to each element.
+The third time it is called, it replaces each element by the result of applying the function factR (defined in Figure 4.5) to each element.
 And the fourth time it is called, it replaces each element by the result of applying the function fib (defined in Figure 4.7) to each element.
-It prints
+It prints L = [1, -2, 3.33]

+'''

 Apply abs to each element of L.

+L = [1, 2, 3.33]

-Apply int to each element of [1, 2, 3.3300000000000000]
+Apply int to each element of [1, 2, 3.33]

-Apply factorial to each element of [1, 2, 3]
+L = [1, 2, 3]

+'''

+'''

-Apply Fibonnaci to each element of [1, 2, 6]
+Apply factorial to each element of [1, 2, 3] L = [1, 2, 6] Apply Fibonnaci to each element of [1, 2, 6] L = [1, 2, 13]

+'''

-Python has a built-in higher-order function, map, that is similar to, but more general than, the applyToEach function defined in Figure 5.5.
+Python has a built-in higher-order function, map, that is similar to, but more general than, the applyToEach function defined in Figure 5.5. it is designed to be used in conjunction with a for loop.
 In its simplest form the first argument to map is a unary function (i.e., a function that has only one parameter) and the second argument is any ordered collection of values suitable as arguments to the first argument.

-It returns a list generated by applying the first argument to each element of the second argument.
-For example, the expression map(fact, [1, 2, 3]) has the value [1, 2, 6].
+When used in a for loop, map behaves like the range function in that it returns one value for each iteration of the loop.
+These values are generated by applying the first argument to each element of the second argument.
+For example, the code